 Malvern real estate guide & listings for sale

-In Malvern, roughly one third of buildings are townhouses, but large apartment buildings and single detached homes are also present in the housing stock.
-This neighbourhood offers mainly four or more bedroom and three bedroom homes.
-Homeowners occupy about 70% of the units in Malvern whereas the remainder are rented.
-About 40% of properties in this area were constructed between 1960 and 1980, while the majority of the remaining buildings were built in the 1980s and the 1990s.
+In Malvern, around one third of dwellings are townhouses, whereas the remainder are mainly large apartment buildings and single detached homes.
+This area also has a good selection of unit sizes - properties range from lofts to four or more bedrooms.
+About 70% of the dwellings in the neighbourhood are occupied by homeowners and 30% are rented.
+About 40% of properties in this neighbourhood were built between 1960 and 1980, while many of the remaining buildings were built in the 1980s and the 1990s.